Lifestyle Analysis | Alimony in Tennessee Divorce Law

-The Lifestyle Analysis, Alimony in Tennessee Divorce & Family Law.
-Forensic accountants can present evidence of a lifestyle analysis showing, in detail, need and ability to pay alimony – two critical components of Tennessee alimony in divorce law.
-By Memphis divorce lawyer and CPA, Miles Mason, Sr., JD, CPA.
+The Lifestyle Analysis: forensic accountants can present evidence of a lifestyle analysis showing, in detail, need and ability to pay alimony – two critical components of Tennessee alimony in divorce law.

-Article by Memphis, Tennessee divorce lawyer Miles Mason, Sr. and Sandy Klevan, CPA/ABV pubished in the American Bar Association Family Law Section’s quartley magazine to its 10,000 members, the ”Family Advocate.”
-This article has been reprinted by permission of the Amercian Bar Association.
+Article by Memphis, Tennessee divorce lawyer Miles Mason, Sr. and Sandy Klevan, CPA/ABV pubished in the American Bar Association Family Law Section’s quarterly magazine to its 10,000 members, the “Family Advocate.”
+This article has been reprinted by permission of the American Bar Association.
 Mason expanded this discussion to an entire chapter in his book, The Forensic Accounting Deskbook, also published by the American Bar Association.

 Prior to this article, very little had ever been published in divorce and family law journals about Lifestyle Analysis.
 At the bottom of this page, see links to other articles also discussing a lifestyle analysis.